michel1991/ocp-java-11/inheritance/md/CONSTRUCTOR.md

 constructor into the child class would lead to a compiler error on the implicit super() call.
 Finally, options E and F are incorrect, as a child class of a parent with a no-argument constructor is free to declare or not declare any constructors.

+### Which of the following statements is/are true?
+* A. Subclasses must define all the abstract methods that the superclass defines.
+    Not if the subclass is also defined abstract!
+* B. A class implementing an interface must define all the methods of that interface.
+    Not if the class is defined abstract.
+Further, Version 8 onwards, Java allows an interface to have default and static methods, which need not be implemented by a non-abstract class that says it implements that interface.
+* C. A class cannot override the super class's constructor.
+    Because constructors are not inherited.
+* D. It is possible for two classes to be the superclass of each other.
+* E. An interface can implement multiple interfaces.
+    Interface cannot "implement" another interfaces.
+    It can extend multiple interfaces.
+The following is a valid declaration : interface I1 extends I2, I3, I4 { }
+(Correct C)